The Wayƒarers Journal ©

 The Five Oceans

-The Earth contains five major oceans.
-Also, all of major oceans have multiple sub-regional areas.
+The Earth contains five major oceans, and all of the five major oceans each have multiple sub-regional areas.

 The menu list to the left has the five oceans listed alphabetically.
 Also, directly below are the same oceans listed with links and a brief description of each ocean and one photo.